-2021 National Outdoor Book Awards winner!
+Winner!
+2021 National Outdoor Book Award in Outdoor Adventure Guides

 The Packraft Handbook is the definitive instructional resource for packrafting—everything you need to know to begin, improve, or assist others.
 Caring, curiosity, and intentional practice will help you anticipate what might go wrong and how to react when it does.